Tinkerforge/doc/en/source/Hardware/Bricklets/Analog_Out_V2.rst

 Weight                            TBDg
 ================================  ============================================================

-\* The maximum output voltage depends on the supply voltage.
+\* The maximum output voltage depends on the supply voltage at the VIN terminal.

 Resources
 ---------